Cat Wag: Why Responsible Cat Owners Choose Insurance for Cats

 • Periodontal Disease: Untreated gingivitis leads to infection deep within the gums, potentially damaging tissue and bone.

-• Tooth Infections: Bacteria may enter tooth roots, causing abscesses that require urgent veterinary treatment.
+• Tooth Infections: Bacteria may enter tooth roots, causing abscesses that require urgent expert treatment.

 For more details on these conditions, you may refer to established animal health resources like the RSPCA Dental Health Guide.
 A strong dental care routine remains the best preventive strategy.